 - How to plan for graduation within the credit limits set by the University

-Visiting the Academic Discovery Center within the first 3 semesters will help students better understand their options, help students plan their degree more efficiently, and avoid compounded problems during the final semesters.
+Visiting the Academic Advising within the first 3 semesters will help students better understand their options, help students plan their degree more efficiently, and avoid compounded problems during the final semesters.
 Students are also encouraged to visit with a full time faculty member in their area of emphasis for guidance.
 Faculty contact information is listed in the column to the left under "Faculty and Staff".

 Students who wish to change their major from Art to another discipline will have the option to receive an Art Minor, Concentration or Cluster or be able to use art credits in another standard degree.
 This will enable students to count their Art courses towards graduation.